lerna/lerna/commands/version/README.md

 Pass `--no-git-tag-version` to disable the behavior.

 This option is analogous to the `npm version` option [`--git-tag-version`](https://docs.npmjs.com/misc/config#git-tag-version), just inverted.

+### `--no-private`

+By default, `lerna version` will include private packages when choosing versions, making commits, and tagging releases.
+Pass `--no-private` to disable this behavior.

+Note that this option does _not_ exclude [private scoped packages](https://docs.npmjs.com/about-private-packages), only those with a [`"private": true` field](https://docs.npmjs.com/configuring-npm/package-json.html#private) in their package.json file.

 ### `--no-push`